This is a complete guide covering the reasons to shoot in RAW format.

 RAW photography is undoubtedly more natural and realistic in photos, but it is not always worth your time.

-Learning how to shoot in raw forces you to learn post-production.
+Learning how to photograph in RAW forces you to learn post-production.

-We prefer beginners to get used to shooting in JPEG and manual to introduce them to photography concepts.
+We prefer beginners to get used to photographing in JPEG and manual to introduce them to photography concepts.

-After they slowly get better and shoot better pictures in JPEG, we guarantee that they will perform better with RAW.
+After they slowly get better and take better pictures in JPEG, we guarantee that they will perform better with RAW.

-Teaching someone how to shoot in JPEG is equivalent to teaching them how to shoot in RAW.
+Teaching someone how to photograph in JPEG is equivalent to teaching them how to photograph in RAW.

-Consider your situation and your needs, then decide the format you want to shoot in.
+Consider your situation and your needs, then decide the format you want to use.

 Every photographer has their own workflow and niche in the world.